ibm-cloud-docs/monitor-cli-plugin/README.md

-# sysdig-monitor-cli-plugin
+# monitor-cli-plugin
-Documentation repository for sysdig-monitor-cli-plugin
+Documentation repository for monitor-cli-plugin